-The Management levels of the Company are also available on the Group Intranet.
+Additionally, the Management levels of the Company are available on the Group Intranet.

-Code of conduct, approving body, dissemination and instruction, principles and values covered (stating whether it makes specific reference to record keeping and financial reporting), body in charge of investigating breaches and proposing corrective or disciplinary action.
+Code of conduct, approving body, dissemination and instruction degree, principles and values covered (stating whether it makes specific reference to the recording of operations and the preparation of financial information), body in charge of investigating breaches and proposing corrective or disciplinary action.

-In December 2006, Telefónica's Board of Directors approved the unification of the Codes of Ethics of the Group's companies, in the so-called Responsible Business Principles.
-The Responsible Business Principles, are applied as standard in all countries where the Telefónica Group operates, and for all its employees (affect at all levels of the organization, directors and non-directors).
+With regard to the Code of Conduct, the Board of Directors of Telefónica approved, in December 2006, the unification of the Codes of Ethics of the Group's companies, in the so-called Business Principles.
+The Business Principles, are applied as a standard in all countries where the Telefónica Group operates, and apply to all its employees (the Business Principles affect at all levels of the organization, directors and non-directors).

-The Responsible Business Principles are based on a series of general criteria which concern honesty and trust, abidance by prevailing laws, integrity and respect for human rights.
-It also sets out specific principles focused on ensuring the trust of customers, professionals, shareholders, suppliers and of society at large.
+The Business Principles are based on a series of general criteria which concern honesty and trust, abidance by prevailing laws, integrity and respect for human rights.
+They also set out specific principles focused on ensuring the trust of customers, professionals, shareholders, suppliers and of society at large.

-They expressly mention issues related to recording transactions and preparation of financial information: "We prepare financial and accounting records in an accurate and reliable manner".
+They expressly mention issues related to the recording of transactions and the preparation of financial information: "We prepare financial and accounting records in an accurate and reliable manner".

-This Code of Ethics is accessible to all employees via the intranet, and procedures are in place in the Telefónica Group to update, monitor adherence to and disseminate these Responsible Business Principles.
+This Code of Ethics is accessible to all employees via the intranet, and procedures are in place in the Telefónica Group to update, monitor adherence to and disseminate these Business Principles.

-Telefónica has an Office of Business Principles, which comprises the most senior representatives of the General Secretary's Office, Human Resources, Public Affairs and Regulation, Chief Commercial Digital Officer (CCDO), Operations, Purchases, Compliance and Internal Audit.
+Telefónica has an Office of Responsible Business Principles, which comprises the most senior representatives of the General Secretary's Office, Human Resources, Public Affairs and Regulation, CCDO, Operations, Purchases, Compliance, Internal Audit, Corporate Ethics and Sustainability, Security and CDO.